programminghistorian/ph-submissions/en/drafts/originals/shiny-leaflet-newspaper-map-tutorial.md

 1. Create an Empty UI Element

 The UI is an element which will contain a number of special Shiny commands to define how the application will look.
-We'll examine the specific options below but generally, you specify a page type, and the various components of the UI are nested within this first element: first, a layout type, within that the specific layout elements; and finally within these, the various components of the app itself.
+We'll examine the specific options below, but generally, you begin by specifying a page type, within which the various components of the UI are nested; then, a layout type, within that the specific layout elements; and finally within these, the various components of the app itself.

 The type you'll use is called `fluidPage()`, a page &mdash;which dynamically resizes depending on the size of the browser window&mdash; containing a fluid layout of rows which in turn contain columns.